Telephone numbers in Europe

 Telephone numbers in Europe are managed by the national telecommunications authorities of each country.
-Most telephone country codes start with 3 and 4, but some countries that by the Copenhagen criteria are considered part of Europe have country codes starting on numbers most common outside of Europe (e.g. Faroe Islands of Denmark have a code starting on number 2, which is most common in Africa).
+Most telephone country codes start with 3 and 4, but some countries that are considered European have country codes starting on numbers most common outside of Europe (e.g. Faroe Islands of Denmark have a code starting on number 2, which is most common in Africa).

 The international access code (dial out code) has been standardized as 00, as recommended by the International Telecommunication Union (ITU).